rubuy-74/cv/main.typ

     datetime(year:2024, month:6, day:1),
     datetime(year:2024, month:7, day:1),
   )[
-    - Upgraded a core Flutter application by refactoring the codebase.
     - Implemented the provider pattern, resulting in increased performance and maintainability.
     - Built a comprehensive testing suite with Mockito for unit and integration tests to ensure application stability.
   ]